Sexuality in South Korea: Autoeroticism

 According to the Korean Research Institute of Sexuality, 70% of female high school students agreed that masturbation was natural, though only 15.2% of the surveyed students reported masturbating, and the biggest group felt guilty about doing so.
 In contrast, 49.9% of male high school students reported masturbating.
 For parents, 75.2% were positive about their own masturbation.
 The attitudes of the parents toward masturbation had a positive correlation with the attitude of the parents toward their children's masturbation.

 Pornography

 Production of pornography is illegal, although amateur material known as Yadong exists.
 Consequently, Koreans mostly consume pornography from overseas, especially Japanese pornography, sometimes using proxy servers to evade Korean Internet censorship.
-There are also adult videos filmed abroad with Korean actors, and recorded sex cams sessions.
-Popularity of K-pop resulted with flooding new porn genre Deepfake with manufactured adult videos with K-pop stars.
+There are also adult videos filmed abroad with Korean actors, recorded sex cam sessions, and K-pop deepfake pornography, manufactured adult videos with K-pop stars.

 In one study, 99.5% of male college students reported that they had been exposed to pornography (excluding participants who declined to answer the question), with 99.1% occasionally using it for masturbation.
 On average, participants masturbated to pornography 1-2 times a week.
 Women's pornography use was not investigated.

 Yaoi fiction and comics are consumed by a subgroup of women.
 In 2005, there was a pornographic online magazine named Foxylove that catered mainly to Korean women and reportedly had over a hundred thousand subscribers.